cplusplusjasper/awesome-resources/websites.md

 [system-design-primer](https://github.com/donnemartin/system-design-primer): Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.

 [tinygrad](https://github.com/geohot/tinygrad): You like pytorch?
 You like micrograd?
 You love tinygrad!

+[tauri](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend.

 [what-happens-when](https://github.com/alex/what-happens-when): An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"